kyma-project/kyma/docs/asset-store/docs/06-02-bucket.md

 ## Custom resource parameters

-This table lists all the possible parameters of a given resource together with their descriptions:
+This table lists all possible parameters of a given resource together with their descriptions:

 | Parameter   |      Mandatory      |  Description |